KHDPROJ/Batch-A18---FACIAL-EMOTION-RECOGNITION-USING-FACE-API/README.md

 Launch a local development server with live reload feature for static & dynamic pages.
 Start/Stop Server

-1.Open a project and click to Go Live from the status bar to turn the server on/off.
+1. Open a project and click to Go Live from the status bar to turn the server on/off.

-2.Right click on a HTML file from Explorer Window and click on Open with Live Server.
+2. Right click on a HTML file from Explorer Window and click on Open with Live Server.

-3.Open a HTML file and right-click on the editor and click on Open with Live Server.
+3. Open a HTML file and right-click on the editor and click on Open with Live Server.

-4.Hit (alt+L, alt+O) to Open the Server and (alt+L, alt+C) to Stop the server (You can change the shortcut form keybinding).
+4. Hit (alt+L, alt+O) to Open the Server and (alt+L, alt+C) to Stop the server (You can change the shortcut form keybinding).
 [On MAC, cmd+L, cmd+O and cmd+L, cmd+C]

-5.Open the Command Pallete by pressing F1 or ctrl+shift+P and type Live Server: Open With Live Server to start a server or type Live Server: Stop Live Server to stop a server.
+5. Open the Command Pallete by pressing F1 or ctrl+shift+P and type Live Server: Open With Live Server to start a server or type Live Server: Stop Live Server to stop a server.

 ### Deployment